maxshinnerl/hydration-bot/README.md

  - $sametype -- Get all weapons in the game of the same archetype of given weapon

  Note: Destiny Specific commands are CASE SENSITIVE
  TIP: Look in collections for correct capitalization.

+ General:
+ - $flirt    -- send a funny message to someone
+ - $insult   -- send a funny message to someone but more >:(
+ - $help     -- display list of currently available commands
+ - $usage    -- Give usage advice for a specified command.
+ - $sausage  -- ?

 For admins:
  - $move     -- move all members from one voice channel to another